Hours and Admissions

 Tips for Visiting

-Please store all purses, bags, backpacks, coats, cell phones, and cameras in lockers during your tour.
-Amateur photography and videotaping are allowed outdoors only.
+Please store all purses, bags, backpacks, and coats in lockers during your tour.
 Bayou Bend reserves the right to prohibit photography and videotaping on the grounds for any reason.
 Children 10 and older are welcome on guided home tours, and children of all ages are welcome on Sundays.
 Baby carriers must be worn on the front of the adult, and babies in carriers of any kind are not allowed on guided home tours.

 All ages are welcome in the gardens.
 When you reserve a tour, please notify the tour coordinator if members of your party are physically challenged, or if someone is celebrating a special occasion.
 Please arrive at least 10 minutes earlier than the scheduled tour time so that you can store your belongings and start the tour on time.
 Wear comfortable shoes, as tours last about an hour and seating areas are limited.